mp5ka5/aes128_design_comparison/README.md

 Comparison
 ------
 Here is a quick shot to show all design sizes and Fmax values after applying different optimization efforts.
-Normally, the decryption design is more complicated than the encryption one so the size is larger and the Fmax is lower.
-Notice the compilation effort of "Best Performance" does not always guarantee the best Fmax.
+Normally the decryption architecture is more complicated than the encryption one so the size is larger and the Fmax is lower.
+Notice the "Best Performance" compilation effort does not always guarantee the best Fmax result.
 <br/>
 ![](Fig1.png)
 <p align="center">